MileHacker Logo

 Off-the-Beaten-Path Attractions

 • Zaña: A fascinating "ghost town" located south of Chiclayo.
 A devastating flood in 1720 largely destroyed it.
-Its ruined churches and colonial buildings offer a poignant glimpse into the past.
+Its ruined churches and colonial buildings offer a touching glimpse into the past.
 Zañan also holds historical significance as a center for Afro-Peruvian culture.

 • Mercado de Brujos (Witchcraft Market): Within Mercado Modelo, mainly popular with locals.
 This area has an unique cultural experience, holding insights into traditional healing practices and beliefs.